kiwidreamz/sorting-algorithms-visualizer/README.md

 ## Demo

-You can go check out this web app at [this link](https://kiwidreamz.github.io/).
+You can go check out this web app [here](https://kiwidreamz.github.io/).

 ______